This article has been reviewed by Wego’s editorial team to ensure that the content is up to date & accurate.

 Vaccine passport potential risks

-While India doesn’t yet have plans for a robust vaccine passport system the likes of IATA Travel Pass, many in the tourism industry propose that carrying the paper-based vaccine certificate one gets after being vaccinated should be able to help ease travel restrictions.
+While the Indian Government has been vocal in its stance against the vaccine passport system the likes of IATA Travel Pass, many in the tourism industry propose that carrying the paper-based vaccine certificate one gets after being vaccinated should be able to help ease travel restrictions.

 In March 2021, IATA’s Regional Director for Airports and External Relations (Asia Pacific) Vinoop Goel speaking about India’s participation in IATA’s Travel Pass rollout said the group is in talks with Indian authorities and airlines for the pass to be used in India.